Mobile Integrated Healthcare provides patient-centered health care visits that are:

 The mental health nurse works with the paramedic to:

-The palliative care paramedic responds to 9-1-1 calls and scheduled visits to address the needs of patients at end of life that can be handled without transporting to hospital.
+Paramedics providing palliative care respond to 9-1-1 calls and scheduled visits to address the needs of patients at end of life that can be handled without transporting to hospital.

 Paramedics on this team will: